Pumpkin Gnocchi with Creamy Mushrooms for SRC and #squashlove

 Well.this speed came in handy for this month’s Secret Recipe Club.
 I was assigned the blog, Everyday Mom.
 I made two recipes prior to this gnocchi.from her blog.
 The first was early in the month - Slowcooker BBQ beef.
 Coincidentally, she made this from another blog for the SRC a few months ago.
 It was gone so fast there was no way I could get a photograph of it without having my hand bit off.
 Not only that, the recipe has been passed on to several people, a forever recipe for them.

 Yes, it was that good.
 I don’t use a crock pot very often, but now I’ve definitely caught the bug.
 If you make the Slowcooker BBQ beef, I made two changes to the recipe.
-I seared the beef prior to adding it to the pot, along with all the fond and juices, and cut the ketchup with tomato sauce.
+I seared the beef prior to adding it to the pot, along with all the fond and juices and cut the ketchup with tomato sauce.
 1 cup each instead of 2 full cups of ketchup.

-This is how my pumpkin gnocchi, a last minute..as in VERRY last minute, idea, took shape.
-She has a recipe for potato gnocchi.
-I simply substituted pumpkin puree for the potatoes.. a bit of nutmeg for the garlic powder, used 00 flour – and there you have it.
-I’m so glad I made this, because I’m in love with it.
-The Creamy Mushroom Sauce I decided on comes from Chef Frank DeCarlo of Peasant and Bacaro restaurants – via, you guessed it, Martha Stewart again.
-I played with it a bit, tweaking it to my liking.
+I played with the creamy mushrooms a bit, tweaking it to my liking.
 For instance, I’m a multi-mushroom girl.
-If a dish calls for one type of mushroom, I scoff.
-I love to mix different varieties, especially since they each have their own special fungi nuances that take that dish to another planet.
-I used a mix of oyster, baby bella’s, and shiitake’s.
-I also reduced the butter by half, and cooked the sauce down a lot longer than the recipe calls for, to thicken it.
-Way too soupy after only a few minutes.
+If a recipe calls for one type of mushroom, I scoff.
+I love to mix different varieties, especially since they each have their own special fungi nuances that take a recipe to another planet.
+I used a mix of oyster, baby bellas, and shiitakes.
+I also reduced the butter by half and cooked the sauce down a lot longer than the recipe calls for, to thicken it.
+It was way too soupy after the only few minutes of cooking stated in the recipe.

 Don’t forget to check out Everyday Mom for some yummy recipes, and I’ve got two linky’s for you to click on, this time.
-The first, the blue frog below to see all the delicious dishes my fellow Group A SRC’ers chose from the blogs they were assigned.
+The first, the blue frog thing below to see all the delicious dishes my fellow Group A SRC’ers chose from the blogs they were assigned.
 The second is for #squashlove.
 A month long bloghop where everyone cooked or baked something using some kind of squash.
 Mouth-watering creations so far!

 Finally, don’t forget about my giveaway to honor Breast Cancer Awareness, HERE.
 It’s running until November 14tth 15th, 2011, so leave a comment to enter, and you just might win that baby pink Cusinart food processor.
 I’m even thinking of adding another so two people can win!
 Stay tuned!